qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_coordinate_capture.rst

 =========================

-The coordinate capture plugin is easy to use and provides the ability to display coordinates on the map canvas for two selected Coordinate Reference Systems (CRS).
+The coordinate capture plugin is easy to use and provides the ability to display coordinates on the map canvas for two selected coordinate reference systems (CRS).

 .. _figure_coordinate_capture_1: